|New Hope Baptist Church near Beatrice, Ala.|

 Feb.
 4, 1998 - Bill Gates got a pie in the face while entering the European Union Building in Brussels.

 Feb.
-4, 2000 – New Hope Baptist Church in Beatrice, Ala. was added to Alabama Register of Landmarks and Heritage by the Alabama Historical Commission.
+4, 2000 – New Hope Baptist Church near Beatrice, Ala. was added to Alabama Register of Landmarks and Heritage by the Alabama Historical Commission.

 Feb.
 4, 2000 – Sparta Academy’s varsity girls basketball team won the AISA Class AA, East Area II Regional Tournament in Evergreen, Ala. by beating Greenville Academy, 48-45.
 Katie Etheridge was named Tournament MVP and Ashley Hammonds and Jill Pate were named to the All-Tournament Team.